Chondrolaryngoplasty: Recovery

 It is recommended by many surgeons that the patient frequently rub the site of the incision to prevent noticeable scar tissue from forming.
 Swelling and bruising around the site of the incision is common, and patients may also experience difficulty swallowing and speaking, to a greater or lesser degree depending on the individual.

 The average time for complete recovery is about two weeks, although it can sometimes take longer if the patient has pre-existing medical conditions such as anemia.

 The majority of patients are satisfied with the outcome of this surgery.
 The most common complaints from those unsatisfied are that they still feel that their Adam's apple is too big or that the scar is too noticeable.
+Issues with the Adam's apple being too big after a tracheal shave can potentially be solved with feminization laryngoplasty.